Installation

 Note

-Please note that the pip installation does not easily allow the user to modify the source code.
+Note, however, that pip installation does not easily allow the user to modify the source code.
 If you want to modify the source code, please follow the instructions below for developer installation.

 Developer installation